 In addition, groups of the IPF cooperate(d) in DFG Collaborative Research Centres (SFB) and a DFG Research Unit:

 - SFB 639 Textile-reinforced composite components for function-integrating multi-material design in complex lightweight applications

 - SFB 655 From cells into tissues: Stem cell and progenitor commitment and interaction during tissue formation

 - SFB Transregio 67 "Functional biomaterials for controlling healing processes in bone and skin from material science to clinical application"

-- SFB Transregio 79 "Materials for tissue regeneration in im systemically ill bones"
+- SFB Transregio 79 "Materials for tissue regeneration in systemically ill bones"

 - Graduate School "Hydrogel-based microsystems"

-Competence and capacity in materials science in Dresden is merged in the Materials Research Network Dresden (MFD) to which eleven institutes of the university and nine non-university institutes are affiliated.
+Competence and capacity in materials science in Dresden is merged in the Materials Research Network Dresden (MFD) to which institutes/chairs of the university and nine non-university institutes are affiliated.
 Since 2016, the MFD is an associate partner in the scientific area Materials and Structures of DRESDEN-concept.